Bias in, Bias out

 Q. How will this project scale?

-We believe that the Dataset Nutrition Label addresses a broad need in the model development ecosystem, and that the project will scale to address that need.
+We believe that the Data Nutrition Project addresses a broad need in the model development ecosystem, and that the project will scale to address that need.
 Feedback on our prototype and opportunities to build additional prototypes on more datasets

 will certainly help us make strides.